 - Your turn.
 You'll be expected to have a couple of questions prepared to ask the interviewer.
 If you don't have questions, it can come across that you are just not that interested in the job.
 Your questions give the interviewer a sense of what is important to you or in other words, another opportunity to see how suited you are for the job.

 - Practice, practice, practice.
 Developing any skill, including interviewing, requires practice.
 A quick internet search will give you plenty of practice questions.
-Ask a friend to help you.
+Consider asking a friend to help you conduct a mock interview.